kaygun/MYZ309E/README.md

 ## Weekly Course Plan

+Caveat emptor!
+The weekly plan I share here is a *plan*, and as with all plans they change.
+I may go fast or slow depending on the week.
+I may change the order of material you see below, remove, or add new material depending on the questions, comments, or requests.

 | **Week** | **Subject**                                                                            |
 |----------|----------------------------------------------------------------------------------------|
 | Feb 18   | Data science, machine learning, statistics and computer science.                       |